aptera/ReactBoilerplate/src/components/README.md

 Each component should be in its own directory so it stands alone.

-To stage your component, create a scene, reference the component and initialize it there.
+To stage your component, create a scene in /src/scenes, reference the component(s) and initialize it there.